-a statistical analysis of team performance following their bye weeks for the last five
+This article is a comprehensive guide to the 2019 NFL bye week schedule.
+I provide a statistical analysis of team performance following their bye weeks for the last five seasons (2014 through 2018).

 Full Season Bye Weeks

-For those who are more interested in bye weeks for intra-division or intra-conference play, this is the graphic for you.
-Teams are
+For those who are more interested in bye weeks for intra-division or intra-conference play, this is the image for you.
+In this graphic, I grouped bye weeks by conference and ultimately division.

 Bye Week History & Statistics